sarfraj0304/Youtube-Clone/README.md

 ## Getting Started

-This project was built using React, Chakra UI, HTML, CSS and JavaScript.
+This project was built using HTML, CSS and JavaScript.
 It is an OTT web application and for running on your local environment you should follow these guidelines.

 ### Prerequisites